 Learning Experience

 Throughout the semester, we will engage in many small group discussions and a variety other types of learning experiences.
 While I will lead many, so you will have opportunities to design and lead learning experiences as well.
+The Learning Experience assignment was designed to scaffold student engagement with the assigned readings.
+Readings are selected from the field of educational studies.
+This sub discipline of the field of education concerns the historical, political, economic, philosophical, legal, socio-cultural study of the field of education.
+Readings provide students with encounters with central themes and topics that relate issues in social justice to practices of schooling and the field of education in the United States.

 This project has three phases.
 Your responsibilities include

-1. prior to class |
+1. prior to class | prepare the reading

 • plan and develop your lesson.

-2. during class | engage our class in the lesson you developed.
+3. during class on Thursday | engage our class in the lesson you developed.

-3. after class | write a brief essay (~ 250 words) and post it to your blog
+4. after class | write a brief essay (~ 500 words) and post it to your blog

 • about the assigned reading,